| SDMS

 diskette, your system will be unbootable.
 There is no recovery method if you boot from a

 SCSI disk.
-See $man mkbootdisk for instructions on how to make a boot diskette.
+See $man mkbootdisk for instructions on how to make a boot diskette. back to top

-If you have problems with any of these patches or if you
+Troubleshooting If you have problems with any of these patches or if you

 need patches for an official kernel not listed, refer to the LSI Logic Technical Support Page for additional assistance.
 Provide